seiffert/ctxaws/README.md

 of the request to `ctxhttp` which makes sure that the context cancellation is respected while performing the request.

+Besides cancelling requests that exceed the context's deadline, `ctxaws` also uses a custom retry mechanism that stops retrying as soon as the context expires.
+This way, the context ist honored during HTTP requests and during backoff periods.

 ### Pagination

 When using SDK operations that return a list of resources, it is almost always a good idea to use